Micro Fulfilment Centers: Do You Need Micro Warehousing?

 Cost-effective expansion

-Giant fulfilment centres has are expensive to set up and operate (think back to Amazon’s huge distribution centres).
+Giant fulfilment centres has are expensive to set up and operate (think back to Amazon and Nike’s huge distribution centres).
 Smaller businesses don’t have the budget or resources to have a storage facility of such scales.
 With micro warehousing, businesses can offer faster fulfilment experiences without having to invest as much.
 While there might be some capacity restrictions, using micro fulfilment centres makes it easier for brands to scale their operations.

 Increased sales